MEET YOUR ALLERGIST

 • You have previously been diagnosed with asthma, and you have frequent asthma attacks even though you are taking asthma medication.

-Clinical immunologist/allergists/allergists provide treatment for the many hypersensitive and autoimmune problems people may suffer generally involves the administration of medications.
-These may include steroids or other immunosuppressant medications.
+Clinical immunologists/allergists/allergists provide treatment for the many hypersensitive and autoimmune problems people may suffer, generally involving the administration of medications.
+These may include steroids or other immunosuppressant drugs.

 What to expect at your first visit with an immunologist/allergist